 - Select an appropriate time for this activity (perhaps following the child’s bath and nightly bedtime preparations that will allow for a short introductory period)

-- Dress according to weather dictates: a robe over pajamas on a cool night.
-Prepare an adult chair and a child size chair (preferably a chair that can be adjustable to reclining position) in an open space outside where there are no other distractions.
+- Dress according to the weather dictates a robe over pajamas on a cool night.
+Prepare an adult chair and a child-size chair (preferably a chair that can be adjustable to a reclining position) in an open space outside where there are no other distractions.